Liverpool Olympia: Today

-The Olympia reopened in the 1990s, and after substantial renovations is currently used as a venue for all kinds of events including boxing, dance showcases, music concerts and more recently wrestling events (including Ring of Honor's 2006 & 2007 shows in the UK, TNA's 2008 UK tour and also 1PW's The New Divide show).
+The Olympia reopened in the 1990s, and after substantial renovations is currently used as a venue for all kinds of events including boxing, dance showcases, music concerts and more recently wrestling events (including Ring of Honor's 2006 and 2007 shows in the UK, TNA's 2008 UK tour and also 1PW's The New Divide show).
 The Olympia is owned by the same company as The Grafton Ballrooms next door.

-A wrestling arena in the TNA iMPACT! video game is based on the Olympia.

 The Olympia was designated by English Heritage as a Grade II* listed building in 1975.